Kruthiksp/Java8/README.md

 		"totalPrice" -> sum of prices of products in that category "averagePrice" -> average price in that category "productNames" -> comma-separated string of product names in that category (in insertion order)
+86. Create a custom collector that takes a stream of Product objects and returns a Map<String, Product>, where: key -> product's category value -> product with the highest rating in that category
 </pre>

 <!-- <h2>Bonus Problem Statements</h2>